LUCIANO MARZIALI was born in Bergamo, Italy in 1976.

 Luciano Marziali attended master classes by the well-known guitarists David Russell, Tilman Hoppstock, Angelo Gilardino, Thomas Müller-Pering, Simon Dinnigan, Hubert Käppel, Roberto Aussel and Dusan Bogdanovic, who hailed him as one of the best Italian guitarists of his generation, for his masterful technique and for the depth and sensitivity of his performance.

-Additionally, in 2014 I created (along with my colleague Jhon Jimenez) the online TV channel Guitar TV World, which is dedicated to the guitar with the aim to further spread the appreciation for this splendid instrument throughout the world.
+Additionally, in 2014 he created (along with his colleague Jhon Jimenez) the online TV channel Guitar TV World, which is dedicated to the guitar with the aim to further spread the appreciation for this splendid instrument throughout the world.